1. THE CONTRACT

-Esprit Ski and our partner airlines do not offer compensation for inconvenience or loss of holiday time caused by flight delays, flight diversions or curtailment regardless of how caused.
-Similarly it is not possible to obtain refunds for any unused accommodation or facilities or for losses, costs and expenses of other travel/accommodation arrangements outside of the package resulting from flight changes, delays or diversions, which should be claimed on your own insurance policy.
+Esprit Ski cannot offer compensation for inconvenience or loss of holiday time caused by flight delays, flight diversions or curtailment regardless of how caused.
+Similarly it is not possible to obtain refunds for any unused accommodation or facilities or for losses, costs and expenses of other travel/accommodation arrangements outside of the package holiday resulting from flight changes, delays or diversions, which should be claimed on your own insurance policy.

 Very rarely we may be forced by, for example, adverse weather conditions or road closures (not necessarily in your chosen resort) to make alternative arrangements and in the interests of safety for your outward and/or return journey (generally at the point of flight departure and dependent upon availability of local facilities) the cost of which, if not covered by the airline, must be claimed on your own travel insurance.
-In such circumstances we will provide reasonable assistance with alternative arrangements, but you will not be entitled to additional compensation.
+In such circumstances we will endeavour to provide reasonable assistance with alternative arrangements, but you will not be entitled to additional compensation.

 If you are using connecting or internal flights to join our flight and experience a delay, we ask that you telephone us to inform us of your amended travel arrangements.
 Relevant contact details can be found on our website in the Pre-departure Information.
 Please note that we do not accept responsibility in the event of any delay to, or if you miss, connecting flights or other services that have not been booked through us.
 If you are booking connecting flights we would recommend that you purchase a ticket which may allow a degree of flexibility in the event of any delay or change to your advertised flight timings.

 If your flight is delayed resulting in late arrival in resort (i.e. after 9pm) you will usually be offered a cold plate or a reduced meal on arrival.

 c) Baggage and Baggage Allowance